HME201 - Medicine 2A

 Note: Assessment in HME201 is an ungraded pass (UP) or Fail (N) grade only.

-Ethics, Law and Professional Development: (ICHC module): engagement in online case conference stream activities 30% of theme marks; Satisfactory Professionalism report from PBL tutor (hurdle).
+Ethics, Law, Professionalism and Communication: (ICHC module): engagement in online case conference stream activities 30% of theme marks; Satisfactory Professionalism report from PBL tutor (hurdle).

 Public Health Medicine: Research expression of interest (40% of theme marks), class test (45 minutes, 25% of theme marks) and a marketing and advocacy assignment (35% of theme marks).